The Reality of American Violence

 - Concealed carry laws were greatly liberalized, making it much easier for ordinary citizens to legally carry firearms.
 You can watch the dramatic state-by-state liberalization over time here.

-- A combination of factors — including the expiration of Colt’s AR-15 patents, improvements in manufacturing technology, and the expiration of the aforementioned assault weapons ban — led to a dramatic increase in the affordability and ownership of high-quality semi-automatic rifles patterned after the AR-15.
+- A combination of factors — including the expiration of Colt’s AR-15 patents, improvements in manufacturing technology, and the expiration of the aforementioned assault weapons ban — led to a dramatic increase in the affordability and proliferation of high-quality semi-automatic rifles patterned after the AR-15.
 As of 2018, the National Shooting Sports Foundation estimated that Americans possessed 16 million of these rifles.

 - Per capita gun ownership increased tremendously.

 - A powerful “gun culture” independent of hunting or sport shooting emerged as a social phenomenon.
 Although it’s difficult to find a particular metric by which to measure the growth of “gun culture,” social media might be a good place to start.
 For example, there are several gun-centric YouTube channels with subscriber counts in the millions.
-“Demolition Ranch,” a channel hosted by firearms-enthusiast and veterinarian Matt Carriker, has over eight million subscribers.
+“Demolition Ranch,” a channel hosted by firearms-enthusiast and veterinarian Matt Carriker, has over ten million subscribers.

 3. The U.S. is not especially violent in a broad global context.